vincent-peugnet/wcms/MANUAL.md

 Date and Time are just a

 By default, page's date and time are the same as creation date and time.

+##### Datemodif

+You can't edit manualy this date.
+It's just the last time the page has been edited.

 ##### Thumbnail